ejjaquet/planterino/README.md

 We use the following set of sensors to control the environment of the Planterino Greenhouse and to send the data to Blynk.

- - Capacitive Soil Moisture Sensor
+ - Capacitive Soil Moisture sensor
- - Work in Progress
+ - DHT22 Temperature sensor
+ - SGP30 Air Quality sensor
+ - Waterlevel sensor

 ## Actuators

 We use the following set of actuator to influence the environment in the Planterino Greenhouse:

+ - 5v waterpump
+ - 5v fan (2x)
- - Water pump
+ - Grove Water Atomizer (Reichelt)
- - Work in progress
+ - 12v Relay
+ - Realtime Clock module

 ## Blynk
 The data of the greenhouse is sent to Blynk.
-More info to be added later.
+With Blynk an app is created where you can read all data, turn on the light, pump, humidifier and fans, and control the treshhold settings.

 ## The greenhouse
 The actual housing was copied from an idea found on YouTube: